 Contraction theory entails a theoretical framework in which convergence of a nonlinear system can be analysed differentially in an appropriate contraction metric.
-This paper is concerned with utilizing stochastic contraction theory to conclude on exponential convergence of the Unscented Kalman-Bucy Filter.
+This paper is concerned with utilising stochastic contraction theory to conclude on exponential convergence of the unscented Kalman-Bucy filter.
 The underlying process and measurement models of interest are Itô-type stochastic differential equations.
 In particular, statistical linearisation techniques are employed in a virtual-actual systems framework to establish deterministic contraction of the estimated expected mean of process values.
-Under mild conditions of bounded process noise, we extend the results on deterministic contraction to stochastic contraction of the estimated expected mean of process state.
-It follows that for regions of contraction, a result on convergence, and thereby incremental stability, is concluded for the Unscented Kalman-Bucy Filter.
+Under mild conditions of bounded process noise, we extend the results on deterministic contraction to stochastic contraction of the estimated expected mean of the process state.
+It follows that for the regions of contraction, a result on convergence, and thereby incremental stability, is concluded for the unscented Kalman-Bucy filter.
 The theoretical concepts are illustrated in two case studies.